What is the Brandon Fellowship?

 The two founders of the Brandon Fellowship have a deeply felt motivation for initiating this opportunity for young artists.
 They consider themselves fortunate in being beneficiaries of The Rhodes Scholarship.
 The founders explain, "The Scholarship provided us with a great education and welcomed us into a community that challenged us to explore and reach farther than we could have otherwise.
-We made new friends from all walks of life, friendships which continue to broaden our perspectives and enrich our lives over thirty years later.”
+We made new friends from all walks of life, friendships that continue to broaden our perspectives and enrich our lives over thirty years later.”
 This is exactly what they hope the Brandon Fellowships will do for young artists in our community, that they will reap the benefits and share them with those around them, and with those who will come after them.

 2015 was the Brandon Fellowship program's inaugural year; the launch coincided with the opening of the Greenville Center for Creative Arts in Greenville, SC.
 The program supports the Center's mission to be inclusive and serve the whole community with exhibits from local and regional artists, high caliber art classes and workshops and onsite artists' studios.

 The selection panel for the Brandon Fellowship is composed of prominent artists and business leaders from the Greenville arts community.
 The panel is advised by Dr. Leo Twiggs, Professor Emeritus at South Carolina State University and recipient of the Verner Award (Governor's Trophy) for outstanding contributions to the arts in South Carolina, and Sandra Rupp, owner of Hampton III Gallery, the oldest continuing art gallery in South Carolina.
 Dr. Catherine Paul, Professor Emerita of English at Clemson University and studio artist at Greenville Center for Creative Arts, serves as academic adviser to the Fellowship.